 - Show and Tell among the members

 - announcements (classes, clay sales, resources)

-Then we wrap up with Hints and Tips from members and sharing our latest creations in a show and tell.
+Then we wrap up with Hints and Tips from members.

 3000 University Ave.
 SE

 From St. Paul, take I-94 west, and exit at University/280, take the right-hand fork marked ‘University Ave’.
 Turn left onto University Ave. and continue west for 0.7 miles.
 The Textile Center building is on the left.

 From Minneapolis, take I94 east, exiting at Huron Blvd.
 Stay on Huron Blvd. until you come to SE Washington/MN 122 and turn right.
 Go one block and turn right again onto SE University Ave.
 Continue east for 0.5 miles.
 The Textile Center is on the right.

 As a Polymer Clay Guild of Minnesota member, individuals:

 - are eligible to participate in guild exhibitions and sales events

 - receive permission to check out materials from the Textile library